 The key stages of the EES process and engagement approach are outlined in Table 1.

-1 Victorian Government Department of Environment, Land, Water and Planning, EES Consultation Plan Advisory Note, October 2018.
+2 Victorian Government Department of Environment, Land, Water and Planning, EES Consultation Plan Advisory Note, October 2018.

-Table 1 Consultation during the EES process
+Table 1 Proposed consultation during the EES stage